dagster-io/dagster/python_modules/airline-demo/README.md

 - Write two versions of the parallel pipeline steps -- one using a List type, one with custom solids
 - Move the database loading logic to the context (on a branch) -- with a "database loader" resource
 - Add expectations
+- Running local Spark tests on Circle is going to require us to create a custom Docker image with both Python and a Java runtime [(!)](https://discuss.circleci.com/t/recommended-way-to-use-multiple-languages-in-2-0/14174/11)

 ### Issues with general availability
 - Right now the pulumi spec, as well as the sample config, expect that you will be able to orchestrate a Redshift cluster at `db.dagster.io` and an EMR cluster